yosrahelal/paladin/examples/bond/README.md

 # Example: Bond Issuance

-This example demonstrates a bond issuance scenario on Paladin.
-It leverages a combination of Noto tokens and Pente private smart contracts in order to control visibility of various aspects of the bond issuance process.
+This example demonstrates a private bond issuance, where a company can raise capital from investors in a privacy-preserving manner.
+It uses Noto for both the cash and bond tokens, Pente for private logic, and Atom for the atomic settlement of the bond purchase.

-See the [tutorial](https://lf-decentralized-trust-labs.github.io/paladin/head/examples/bond-issuance/) for a detailed explanation.
+See the [tutorial](https://lf-decentralized-trust-labs.github.io/paladin/head/tutorials/bond-issuance/) for a detailed explanation.

 ## Pre-requisites